oladimeji-ooluwafunke-analytics/oladimeji-ooluwafunke-analytics/README.md

 ## 👋 Hi, I'm OluwaFunke

-Aspiring Data Analyst learning Excel, SQL, and Power BI.
+A Data Analyst learning Excel, SQL, and Power BI.
 I am building simple and clear projects that focus on data cleaning, analysis, and reporting.
 My goal is to grow through consistent practice and real world projects.

 ---